 Why choose CHoR?

-A limited number of pediatric cardiologists in the United States have advanced training to perform and interpret fetal cardiac ultrasounds.
-Our fetal cardiologist has a unique combination of training in pediatrics, pediatric cardiology and advanced fetal imaging.
+One of the nation’s few pediatric cardiologists with advanced training to perform and interpret fetal cardiac ultrasounds is right here at CHoR.
+Our fetal cardiologist has a unique combination of skills in pediatrics, pediatric cardiology and advanced fetal imaging.
 This expertise ensures highly professional and comprehensive care for babies with heart defects and many other congenital abnormalities.

 Our multidisciplinary team includes specialists from cardiology, perinatal medicine, neonatology, critical care medicine, genetics and cardiothoracic surgery.
-When a family learns that their unborn baby may have a heart condition, this team works in unison to care for the family through every stage – from diagnosis to delivery and surgery when necessary.
-These specialists provide comprehensive and ongoing follow-up care, helping patients thrive into adulthood.
+When a family learns that their unborn baby might have a heart condition, our team works in unison to care for them through every stage – from diagnosis to delivery, and surgery when necessary.
+Our specialists provide comprehensive and ongoing follow-up care, helping patients thrive into adulthood.